Grace and the Grotesque

 Receiving 2 pts on a quiz requires correctly answering three of five questions.
 Quizzes can cover both the current

 day's materials and those from the previous class period.
 Missed quizzes cannot be made up.
-The lowest quiz grade, including a missed quiz, will be dropped at the end of the quarter.
+The lowest quiz grade--this might be a missed quiz for you--will be dropped at the end of the quarter.

 - attendance: your presence is particularly valuable when meeting in person.
 Absences impact yourself as well as those who could benefit from your perspective.
 You receive one free absence, which I recommend reserving for unexpected illness.
-Your second absence will cut 5 pts (of 240 pts) from your final grade, your third absence will cut 10 more pts (of 230) from your final grade, your fourth absence will cut 15 more pts from your final grade, etc. In other words, 3 absences will remove 15 pts (of 240 pts) from your final grade, etc. Excused absences require a doctor's note for severe illness, along with contact information for the physician.
+Your second absence will cut 10 pts (of 300 pts) from your final grade, your third absence will cut 20 more pts (of 300) from your final grade, a fourth absence will cut 30 more pts (of 300).
+In other words, 3 absences will remove 30 pts (of 300 pts) from your final grade, etc. Excused absences require a doctor's note for severe illness, along with contact information for the physician.

-- If you don't join us, watch the film on your own (Amazon Prime, YouTube) and create a 15-min. extemporaneous (unscripted) video in which you talk to me about the movie by discussing 5+ of the points for reflection I generated about the film in question.
-Refusal to either attend or create the video will remove five percentage points from your final average (per film).
+- If you don't join us for this film, watch it on your own (Amazon Prime, YouTube) and create a 15-min. extemporaneous (unscripted) video in which you talk to me about the movie by discussing 5+ of the points for reflection I generated about the film in question.
+Refusal to either attend or create the video will remove ten of the 300 total points available from your final point total.

-- Impassioned Pleas (30 pts, 10 each): students will post four 150-200 word responses as "comments" to videos housed at my free, non-monetized channel, Digging in the Dirt.
+- Impassioned Pleas (45 pts, 15 pts each): students will create three 150-200 word responses as "comments" to videos housed at my free, non-monetized channel, Digging in the Dirt.
 Details here.
 So that you're immediately aware when new, required videos drop during the quarter, go ahead and subscribe.
 Your posts will help mobilize a larger conversation.
 Impassioned Pleas will respond to the following vids:

 - midterm exam